waveform80/structa/docs/tutorial.rst

 By default, structa strips whitespace from strings prior to analysis.
-This is probably not necessary for the vast majority of modern datasets, but it's a reasonably safe default, and can be controlled with the :option:`--strip-whitespace` and :option:`--no-strip-whitespace` options in any case.
+This is probably not necessary for the vast majority of modern datasets, but it's a reasonably safe default, and can be controlled with the :option:`structa --strip-whitespace` and :option:`structa --no-strip-whitespace` options in any case.

 One other option that is affected by whitespace stripping is the "empty"